Partial compactification of stability manifolds via massless semistable objects: The space of lax stability conditions

-\begin{proof} Fix $c\in \CC$ and $\sigma \in \lstab{\CC}$.
-Then for $\tau$ sufficiently close to $\sigma$ the \HN filtration of $c$ with respect to $\tau$ is the concatenation of the filtrations of the $\sigma$-semistable factors of $c$.
+\begin{proof} Fix $c\in \CC$ and $\sigma \in \LaxStab{\CC}$.
+Then for $\tau$ sufficiently close to $\sigma$ the HN filtration of $c$ with respect to $\tau$ is the concatenation of the filtrations of the $\sigma$-semistable factors of $c$.
 Suppose $c_i$ is one of these $\sigma$-semistable factors.
-The charges of the $\tau$-semistable factors of $c_i$ lie in a cone of angle $2\pi\epsilon$ in $\C$, centred on the phase of $c_i$.
-If $\cm(\tau) = \cm(\sigma)$ then all but one of the $\tau$-semistable factors of $c_i$ must be massless because otherwise the massive semistable factors would already destabilise $c_i$ with respect to $\sigma$.
-The unique massive factor must have the same charge, in particular the same mass, as $c_i$.
+The charges of the $\tau$-semistable factors of $c_i$ lie in a cone of angle $2\pi\epsilon$ in $\C$, centred on the phase $\phi_i$ of $c_i$.
+Assume that $\cm(\tau) = \cm(\sigma)$.
+Suppose that two or more $\tau$-semistable factors of $c_i$ are massive.
+One of these factors must have phase which is strictly greater than $\phi_i$.
+Taking the $\tau$-semistable factor of $c_i$ of maximal phase and then considering its $\sigma$-semistable factor of maximal phase, we find an object that would destabilise $c_i$ with respect to $\sigma$.
+Therefore, all but one of the $\tau$-semistable factors of $c_i$ must be massless and the unique massive factor must have the same charge, and in particular the same mass, as $c_i$.
 It follows that $m_\tau(c) = m_\sigma(c)$, and also that the sets of phases of the massive factors of $c$ with respect to $\sigma$ and $\tau$ are the same. \end{proof}